khchenTW/khchen-academic/content/post/asp-dac-tpc-meeting/index.md

   focal_point: Smart
   preview_only: false
 ---
-Due to Covid, virtual meeting have become a new norm, which is also applicable to the technical program committee (TPC) meeting.
-H﻿owever, ASP-DAC, as one of the last long design automation conferences, this year requires that every program committee member physically attend the Paper Selection Meeting -- like in the good old days.
+Amidst the Covid 19 virtual meetings have become the norm, in various fields, including technical program committee (TPC) gatherings.
+However ASP DAC, a design automation conference took an approach this year by insisting on physical attendance of every program committee member at the Paper Selection Meeting.
+Reminiscent of a time long gone.

-I felt honored to be invited to participate in the TPC meeting of ASP-DAC in Taiwan.
-The organization is really amazing, and it is good to meet different domain experts in person.
+I felt sincerely honored to receive an invitation to participate in the TPC meeting of ASP DAC in Taiwan.
+The events organization was truly impressive.
+Having the opportunity to personally interact with experts, from domains was incredibly enriching.